 Finally, for those not interested in pre-ordering, I'll be sure to post again once the book is actually ready to ship.
 As always, I greatly appreciate the support.

 In anticipation of our upcoming book for CRC Press/Taylor & Francis Group, CoCo: The Colorful History of Tandy’s Underdog Computer, my co-author, Boisy Pitre, has started a new series of blog posts that will (very slowly) lift the veil on some interesting stuff that we discovered during the course of our research.
 He's doing it in the form of series of puzzles.
-You can read the first posting, or clue, to the first mystery, here.
+You can read the second posting, or clue, here.
 Enjoy!

 In other news, in terms of important milestones for the book, we turned in everything to the publisher last night.
 That means once it goes through the editorial process - which could take several months - the book will be on its way to release.
 We appreciate everyone's support through this process and hope you're anticipating publication of this book as much as we are.